 The MPO website includes the MPO's Title VI Specialist for any discrimination complaint.
-MPO Title VI Specialist, Manny Lajmiri, 727-847-8140.
+As of June 2021, the MPO Title VI Specialist is Tania Gorman, and she can be reached at 727-847-8140.

 As part of the MPO's LEP responsibilities, the MPO has persons identified that work for the County who are scheduled to attend meetings, and the MPO also has access to a service that can assist with interpreting questions at either a public meeting or in person if necessary.